 As noted above, we have net operating loss carry-forwards for both federal and certain states.
-As a consequence of these loss carry-forwards and our loss realized during Fiscal 2012, we did not incur income tax expense for Fiscal 2011.
+As a consequence of these loss carry-forwards and our loss realized during Fiscal 2012, we did not incur income tax expense for Fiscal 2012 or Fiscal 2011.